Phongsaly province: History

-Historically, a large portion of Phongsaly province belonged to the kingdom of Chiang Hung or Sipsong Panna, including Moeng U-Nüa and Moeng U-Tae in the north and Moeng Yo and Moeng Bun in the south.
-The region was ceded to French Indochina in 1886.

 The Phunoi left Muang Sing or Burma and arrived in Phongsaly at the end of the 18th century.
 The Hmong settled in Phongsaly at the end of the 19th century, having migrated from southern China.
 Between 1908 and 1910, the Tai Lue conducted a revolt against colonial authority.
 When it ended, the colonial military assumed full authority in Phongsaly.
 In 1936, Sithon Kommadam and his brother, Kamphanh were jailed in Phongsaly because of their participation in their father's (Ong Kommandam) 1934–1936 armed revolt against the French.
 After Sithon's release in 1945, he established resistance bases in Phongsaly, later making contact with the Viet Minh.
 The Communists came into power in 1954 in the province; within 6 years, the Phunoy began experiencing Buddhist religious purges.
 Subsequent to the 1954 Geneva Accords, Communist Pathet Lao forces in Phongsaly province were provided with regrouping zones.
 Phongsaly was integrated into the Royal Lao Government on 18 December 1957.